 2nd place: Ripple (+ 36,000%)

 Ripple (abbreviation: XRP) is a decentralized blockchain network that was designed for international payment processing between large banks.
-With a market capitalization of around $ 25 billion, Ripple has now established itself as the third largest cryptocurrency.
+With a market capitalization of around $ 25 billion, Ripple has now established itself as the third-largest cryptocurrency.
 Banks can trade goods and foreign exchange faster and more efficiently than before via the Ripple network.
 The network can process around 1,000 transactions per second, which makes it significantly faster than other cryptocurrencies.
-As early as spring 2017, 75 major international banks were using the payment network, including Bank of America, UBS and BBVA.
-At the beginning of 2017, an XRP was still trading at around 0.60 cents.
-At the end of the year the price was already 2.50 dollars – a price increase of 36,000 percent within a year.
+As early as spring 2017, 75 major international banks were using the payment network, including Bank of America, UBS, and BBVA.
+At the beginning of 2017, and XRP was still trading at around 0.60 cents.
+At the end of the year, the price was already 2.50 dollars – a price increase of 36,000 percent within a year.

 1st place: NEO (+ 52,850%)